Wholesome Family Fall Fun

 If you prefer the less exotic animals, they’ve also introduced a carousel for 2014.
 While we thought we saw it operating when we pulled in, unfortunately, it wasn’t running while we were there.

-There is an assortment of other activities from jumping pillows, which are like inflatable trampolines, slides made from plastic sheeting going down the hills, swings made from barrels, pedal cars, and more.
-What we appreciated the most was that there were varying levels to the slides and jumping pillows so that all ages can have fun.
-Kiddie Country is in fact made for the youngsters with a height limit to make sure the smallest ones can safely have fun too.
+There is an assortment of other activities, from jumping pillows, which are like inflatable trampolines, slides made from plastic sheeting going down the hills, swings made from barrels, pedal cars, and more.
+What we appreciated the most was that there were varying levels to the slides and jumping pillows so that all ages could have fun.
+Kiddie Country is, in fact, made for the youngsters with a height limit to make sure the smallest ones can safely have fun too.